budgetdad/Eternaldad/README.md

 ## Community Standards

-Eternaldad is built on one principle: **Single fathers deserve a space where expertise is demonstrated, not claimed.
+Budgetdad is built on one principle: **Single fathers deserve a space where expertise is demonstrated, not claimed.
 Systems are specific.
 Advice is tested.
 Language is direct.**

 See [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) for community standards.